manbearpig3130/deckyble/README.md

 * Push-To-Talk is a bit broken because of how Steam takes exclusive control of the Steam Deck Controller.
 When enabling a PTT button in the SteamOS interface, some buttons and joysticks will stop working until PTT is disabled again.
 * While in-game it should be possible to get button presses from the virtual gamepad, assuming they have been mapped in the Steam Input options.
 I'm yet to implement this.
 * I know the interface is a bit janky.
 I basically learned Typescript making this plugin.
+* It might help to set your microphone in Steam settings to "Microphone" instead of "Default"

 ## Images: